Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 ## Bug Fixes

-* Fixes two issues in CFS, restoring the AdditionalInventory field functionality.
+* Fixes two issues in CFS, restoring the additional inventory field functionality.
 * Fixes an issue restoring console services functionality on "Hill" cabinets.
 * Fixes a few issues in PowerDNS where various records were missing in the AXFR transfer.
 * Fixes a rare issue where the Istio container is not available during the upgrade to CSM 1.3.0.